writethedocs/www/docs/conf/portland/2018/news/cfp-reminder.rst

 Happy New Year, fellow documentarians!

-Stepping across the threshold into 2018, the Portland Write the Docs conference is suddenly feeling *much* closer!
+Now that we've crossed the threshold into 2018, the Portland Write the Docs conference is suddenly feeling *much* closer!
 Our `call for proposals closes next Wednesday <http://www.writethedocs.org/conf/portland/2018/cfp/>`_, and `tickets for the conference are officially on sale <http://www.writethedocs.org/conf/portland/2018/tickets/>`_.
 Read on for more details on both!

 Submit your talk by Wednesday
 ------------------------------------------------------------